DHTMLX/docs-diagram/docs/api/diagram/shapedblclick_event.md

 ### Description

-@short: fires on double-clicking a shape
+@short: Fires on double-clicking a shape

 ### Usage

 ~~~js